-Armour Doodling: Some of them sport crayon drawings on their armour, apparently from the Little Sisters they've been escorting.
+Armour Doodling: Some of them sport crayon drawings on their armor, apparently from the Little Sisters they've been escorting.

-Bishonen Line: By far the most human (being able to actually remove their armour), and the most powerful of all the Protectors.
+Bishonen Line: By far the most human (being able to actually remove their armor), and the most powerful of all the Protectors.